 Abbas took us to a nearby restaurant for lunch and the three of us dined well on Iranian fare and swapped stories about life in Iran and Australia.
 Kebab (Kebob) is King!

 On the way to Persepolis, Abbas stopped and picked some roses.
 The smell is beautiful-no wonder they are used to make rose water and perfumes.

 Persepolis is the gigantic jewel in Iran’s crown.
 It’s spectacular and deserves its place as one of the seven wonders of the Ancient World.
 This once grand city was built by Darius the Great in 520 BC.
 It is a showpiece, made up of gateways, palaces and tombs.
 Like Ephesus in Turkey, there’s still so much excavating to be done.

 Iranian Air adopted this ancient monument below as their company symbol.

 We stayed in Shiraz for four days at Niayesh Hotel.
 Location was excellent.
 The hotel caters for tour groups though, so if like me, you’re not a ‘tour group‘ traveller, you might want to bear this in mind.
-Shiraz has an international airport and this accounts for the high tourist numbers in this city.
+Shiraz has an international airport and this accounts for the high tourist numbers.
 Australians can fly into Shiraz from Dubai on Emirates.

 On a different note, I had a brief encounter with the military police whilst in Shiraz.
-I took three photos of an Islamic government building – the Islamic Court of Justice no less – a definite no no as I learnt.
-A courteous policeman hailed me over, tapped on my camera, saying ‘photo shoot, photo shoot.’
+I took three photos of an Islamic government building – the Islamic Court of Justice with its fabulous mural.
+A very courteous policeman hailed me over, tapped on my camera, saying ‘photo shoot, photo shoot.
+Delete.’
 I showed him the photos and deleted them while he watched.
 End of encounter.
-No photos are allowed of any government building, train station or petro chemical works.
+No photos are allowed of any government building.

 From Shiraz, we head north west by bus to our next destination, Shushtar.